 Other Points of InterestOther New Orleans points of interest are in the city's more or less distinct districts or neighborhoods and outlying suburbs.
 The part of the city known as Downtown, extending roughly from the river to Claiborne Avenue between Poydras and Canal streets, is the central business area.
 The term downtown also is a general name for that part of the city downstream from Canal Street and lakeward from the river.

 The Warehouse District is bounded by Canal Street, St. Charles Avenue, the Pontchartrain Expressway and the river.
-Old storage buildings have been converted into upscale lofts, galleries and museums such as the National World War II Museum and the Ogden Museum of Southern Art.
+Old storage buildings have been converted into upscale lofts, galleries and museums such as The National WW II Museum and the Ogden Museum of Southern Art.

 Uptown refers to areas upriver from Canal Street; the Garden District and the various university sections are in this locale.